matejbizjak/kumuluzee-nats-jetstream-sample/README.md

           - name: stream2
             subjects:
               - category.*
-            storageType: memory
+            storage-type: memory
-    consumerConfiguration:
+    consumer-configuration:
       - name: custom1
-        deliverPolicy: all
+        deliver-policy: all
 ```

 See the next section to learn how to set up the TLS.